Judekeyser/tail_rec/README.md

                  (implicit ctx: MethodExecutionContext)  --> scala syntax
 ```
 This may be a nice compromise between code readability and
 code alteration.
-(Off course in Scala you already have tail recursion...)
+(Of course in Scala you already have tail recursion...)
-However, no such thing exist in Java.
+However, no such thing exists in Java.

 Another option would be to put the context in a static variable somewhere or, better,
 in some concurrent map `Map<Thread, MethodExecutionContext>`.
 After all: one recursive call
 will be executed by one thread, and one thread will execute only one recursive call at a time.
-This leads to question concurrency, dead references, ...
+This leads to questions about concurrency, dead references, ...

-This is not the way we have chosen to follow.
-Rather, we are going to
+We have chosen another approach.
+We
 create *a context as a Thread*.
 This technique is not new and is widely used in Spring applications,
 for example.
 Same story here: we are going to enclose our method call in
 a context provider thread: